ToastShaman/awesome-backend/README.md

 ## Craftsmanship

+- https://www.conventionalcommits.org/en/v1.0.0/ - A specification for adding human and machine readable meaning to commit messages.
 - https://trunkbaseddevelopment.com/ - A source-control branching model, where developers collaborate on code in a single branch called 'trunk'.
 - https://en.wikipedia.org/wiki/Software_design_pattern - In software engineering, a software design pattern is a general, reusable solution to a commonly occurring problem within a given context in software design.
 - https://netflixtechblog.com/ready-for-changes-with-hexagonal-architecture-b315ec967749 - The hexagonal architecture, or ports and adapters architecture, is an architectural pattern used in software design.